redpanda-data/connect/website/docs/guides/bloblang/about.md

 The [`meta` function][blobl.functions.meta] returns the read-only metadata of the input message, so it will not reflect changes you've made within the same mapping.
 This is why it's possible to begin a mapping by removing all old metadata `meta = deleted()` and still be able to query the original metadata.

-If you wish to store query values in your mapping to be reused then [use variables][blobl.variables].
+If you wish to set a metadata value and then refer back to it later then first set it [as a variable][blobl.variables].

 ### Special Characters in Paths